-The eye will often clear itself of tiny objects, like eyelashes and sand, through blinking and tearing.
-Do not rub the eye.
-Wash your hands before examining it.
+The eye will often flush out small objects, like eyelashes and sand, through blinking and tearing.
+DO NOT rub the eye if there is something in it.
+Wash your hands before examining the eye.

 Examine the eye in a well-lighted area.
 To find the object, look up and down, then from side to side.

-If the object is on an eyelid, try to gently flush it out with water.
+- If the object is on an eyelid, try to gently flush it out with water or eye drops.
 If that does not work, try touching a second cotton-tipped swab to the object to remove it.

-- You have a lot eye pain or sensitivity to light
+- You have a lot of eye pain or sensitivity to light.

-- You have flaking, discharge, or a lesion on your eye or eyelid
+- You have flaking, discharge, or a sore on your eye or eyelid.

-If you have been hammering, grinding, or have possibly come into contact with high-velocity metal fragments, do NOT attempt any removal.
+If you have been hammering, grinding, or could have come in contact with metal fragments, DO NOT attempt any removal.
 Go to the nearest emergency room immediately.